Is it possible that the Workers’ Compensation Insurer is using surveillance to follow you?

 Another common time to dispatch surveillance is when there is a hearing coming up on the case.
 Often workers compensation claims fall to the wayside of the defense attorney or insurance adjuster until a hearing is pending.
 Then they will start actively working the file and realize it may be one that they should attempt to survey.

-Should I be concerned that I am or may be followed by a private investigator?
+Should I be concerned that I am or may be followed by a private investigator for surveillance in my workers comp case?

 Absolutely.
 You can be the most honest person at all times and surveillance could still cause substantial damage to your workers comp case.
 Here is the scenario: